 The rectum is the last several inches of the large intestine.
 Rectal cancer starts in the lining of the rectum (rectal mucosa).

-- Dark or red blood in stool
+- Dark maroon or bright red blood in stool

 - Narrow stool